tied/jira-confapi-plugin/README.md

 ### Licenses

-The JIRA license API is a bit weird and needs to be well understood.
+The Jira license API is a bit weird and needs to be well understood.
-Just like in the web interface, different license keys can theoretically be set for each application (JIRA Core, JIRA Software, etc.).
+Just like in the web interface, different license keys can theoretically be set for each application (Jira Core, Jira Software, etc.).
 However, the entered license key is always set for all applications for which it is valid.

 For example:

-1. JIRA Core and JIRA Software each have their own license key.
+1. Jira Core and Jira Software each have their own license key.
 If a license key is now entered (in the web interface or via the REST API) with which both applications can be licensed, this license key is stored for both applications.

-2. JIRA Core and JIRA Software use a common license key.
-If a license key is now entered (in the web interface or via the REST API) with which only JIRA Core can be licensed, the license key is also only stored for JIRA Core.
+2. Jira Core and Jira Software use a common license key.
+If a license key is now entered (in the web interface or via the REST API) with which only Jira Core can be licensed, the license key is also only stored for Jira Core.

 So again, an entered license key is always stored for all applications for which it is valid.
 The web interface might suggest that you can